OctopusDeploy/docs/docs/api-and-integration/octo.exe-command-line/creating-releases.md

 [Octo.exe](/docs/api-and-integration/octo.exe-command-line/index.md) can be used to automate the creation of releases using the **`create-release`** command.
 This allows you to easily integrate Octopus with other continuous integration servers.

-On this page:

-- Basic examples
-- Specifying the package version
-- Deploying a release after creating it

 This command allows you to create a release, and optionally deploy it to one or more environments.

 :::success